Slavko Grujić: Career

-Grujić is sent as attaché to Serbia's embassy in Constantinople, then to Athens as Chargé d'affaires.
-A few years later Grujić is sent to represent the Serbian Kingdom in Petrograd.
+Grujić was sent as attaché to Serbia's embassy in Constantinople, then to Athens as Chargé d'affaires.
+A few years later Grujić was sent to represent the Serbian Kingdom in Petrograd.

-In early October 1908, during the Bosnian Crisis, he is Chargé d'affaires in London, when the Dual Monarchy of Austria-Hungary announced the annexation of Bosnia and Herzegovina.
-One of Grujić proposal, attached to the protest of the Serbian government, was the concession of a railway to the Adriatic coast, and on the Bosnian side, a revision of the Serbian frontier.
+In early October 1908, during the Bosnian Crisis, he was Chargé d'affaires in London, when the Dual Monarchy of Austria-Hungary announced the annexation of Bosnia and Herzegovina.
+One of Grujić's proposals, attached to the protest of the Serbian government, was the concession of a railway to the Adriatic coast, and on the Bosnian side, a revision of the Serbian frontier.

-On the eve of the First World War, Grujić is secretary-general of the Serbian ministry of Foreign Affairs, on 30 June he met with the Austro-Hungarian secretary of the Habsburg legation in Belgrade, Wilhelm Ritter von Storck, about the Sarajevo assassinations.
+On the eve of the First World War, Grujić was Secretary-General of the Serbian Ministry of Foreign Affairs, and on 30 June met with the Austro-Hungarian secretary of the Habsburg legation in Belgrade, Wilhelm Ritter von Storck, to discuss the Sarajevo assassinations.
 On 23 July 1914, in the absence of Nikola Pašić, Grujić and acting prime minister Lazar Paču receive from Austrian minister Baron Wladimir Giesl von Gieslingen the ultimatum of Austria-Hungary, Slavko Grujić was one of the main contributors of the reply to the Austrian note.

-According to Christopher Clark, professor of History at the University of Cambridge, the Serbian reply was "a masterpiece of diplomatic equivocation", Baron Alexander von Musulin, Austria's special envoy, who had written the first draft of the ultimatum, described it as ‘the most brilliant specimen of diplomatic skill’ that he had ever encountered.
+According to Christopher Clark, professor of History at the University of Cambridge, the Serbian reply was "a masterpiece of diplomatic equivocation".
+Baron Alexander von Musulin, Austria's special envoy, who had written the first draft of the ultimatum, described it as "the most brilliant specimen of diplomatic skill" that he had ever encountered.